mohamed-abdelgelil/employee-management-repo/README.md

 # employee-management-repo

+#summery
-managing the employee registration process and maintaining  employment state transitions
+this repo contains the needed service to manage the employee registration process and maintains employment state transitions